 Now, when I look at what I have to do, what I immediately focus on is the first item on my checklist: “read comments from editor.”
 Easy!
 (Resistance: 0 Jackie: 10 points!)
 I win.

 Step #6: Work in "bursts" aligned with your categories

 Having a time limit, especially a tight one, forces concentration.
 Forster suggests working on your checklists in timed "bursts."
 When your flight is about to take off, and you only have five minutes left on wifi, you can crank out more emails in those five minutes than you've written all day.
-Forster calls this the "end-effect" and says that the most effective work is usually done at the very end of the cutoff.
-And once you start moving, sometimes even after only a few minutes, the resistance begins to weaken and often disappears entirely.
+Forster calls this the "end effect" and says that the most effective work is usually done at the very end of the cutoff.
+And once you start moving, sometimes even after only a few minutes, the resistance weakens and often disappears entirely.

 Timed bursts are used in the pomodoro technique and time blocking too, but Forster's commitment inventory method ensures that you rotate among the different categories you've made a priority.
 Without that big-picture perspective, you could (and I did) spend your whole week (or month) on writing and editing bursts, forgetting to circle back to ones that include invoicing, marketing, and networking tasks.

 There are several different ways of setting up your bursts — which you can read more about in the book — but I will show you what worked best for me.
 The nice part about the burst system is that you can change the sizes of the bursts to suit your needs.